Summer is Coming...

 Aerial Insertion Vest

-Donated by Spike’s K9 Fund, this vest allows us to do a lot of things a simple collar or smaller harness simply will not allow.
-Primarily we use it to lift K-9 Piper into our SUV, since we do not have a K-9 vehicle.
-The harness also allows us to lift him over obstacles, keep him in check while barking at an interloper and is used for identification.
+Donated by Spike’s K9 Fund, this vest allows us to do a lot of things a collar or smaller harness would not allow.
+Primarily we use it to lift K-9 Piper into our SUV since we do not have a K-9 vehicle.
+The harness also provides some abrasion protection and is used for identification.

 Tracking / ID Harness